TS-Group5/Capstone_Project/README.md

 1. Access the web interface
 2. Log in with your credentials
-3. Upload your resume (PDF format)
+3. Upload your resume (DOCX format)
 4. Wait for the AI to process your resume
 5. Preview and download your video resume